5ire-org/5ire-rust-api/README.md

 ## Prerequisites

-In order to build the substrate-api-client and the examples, Rust and the wasm target are needed.
+In order to build the 5ire-rust-api and the examples, Rust and the wasm target are needed.
 For Linux:

     curl https://sh.rustup.rs -sSf | sh